Species Odontotaenius disjunctus - Horned Passalus

 Synonyms and other taxonomic changes

-Popilius disjunctus in much of the older literature.
+Syn: Popilius disjunctus (Illiger) in much of the older literature.

 Explanation of Names

-is the common name listed by the Entomological Society of America.
-Bess Bug
+Horned Passalus is the common name listed by the Entomological Society of America.

 is the name in common use by laypeople.
 "Bess" probably comes from French baiser,